 Wells Tower’s fiction and nonfiction have appeared in The New Yorker, Harper’s, GQ, The Paris Review, McSweeney’s, and elsewhere.
 He is the recipient the Young Lions Fiction Award from the New York Public Library, a National Magazine Award for Fiction, and was also included in the New Yorker’s list of the twenty promising fiction writers under the age of forty.
 His first short story collection, Everything Ravaged, Everything Burned, was a finalist for The Story Prize.
 He lives in North Carolina.

-Jonathan Dee is the author of five novels, including The Privileges, a finalist for the 2011 Pulitzer Prize for Fiction, and A Thousand Pardons.
-He is a Contributing Writer for New York Times Magazine, a frequent critic for Harper’s, and a former Senior Editor of The Paris Review, he has received fellowships from the National Endowment for the Arts and the Guggenheim Foundation.
+Jonathan Dee is the author of six novels, including A Thousand Pardons and The Privileges, a finalist for the 2011 Pulitzer Prize.
+A National Magazine Award-nominated critic for Harper’s, a former Contributing Writer for The New York Times Magazine, and a former Senior Editor of The Paris Review, he has received fellowships from the National Endowment for the Arts and the Guggenheim Foundation.

 Paul Harding is the author of the novel Tinkers, which won the 2010 Pulitzer Prize for fiction.
 He is the recipient of a Guggenheim Fellowship and the PEN/Robert Bingham Fellowship for Writers.
 He has taught writing at Harvard, The Iowa Writers’ Workshop, and Grinnell College.
 His second novel, Enon, is forthcoming.

-Dana Spiotta is the author of four novels: Innocents and Others; Stone Arabia, a National Book Critics Award Finalist, Eat the Document, a finalist for the National Book Award and a recipient of the Rosenthal Foundation Award; and Lightning Field.
+Dana Spiotta is the author of four novels: Innocents and Others; Stone Arabia, a National Book Critics Circle Award Finalist in fiction; Eat the Document, a finalist for the National Book Award and a recipient of the Rosenthal Foundation Award; and Lightning Field.
 Spiotta was a Guggenheim Fellow and a New York Foundation for the Arts Fellow.
 She currently teaches in the Syracuse University MFA program.

 D. A. Powell most recent volume, Useless Landscape, or A Guide for Boys, was published by Graywolf in 2012.
 Chronic (Graywolf, 2009) was a finalist for the National Book Critics Circle Award.
 A former Briggs-Copeland Lecturer in Poetry at Harvard University, Powell’s honors include a 2011 Guggenheim Fellowship and awards from the California Commonwealth Club, the Poetry Society of America and the Academy of American Poets.
 He teaches at University of San Francisco.